LakeinLove/Mage-The-Awakening/Lexicon/Combat/Armour.md

 | Chainmail               | 3/1    | 3   | -2      | -2    | ••           | Torso, arms       |
 | Plate                   | 4/2    | 3   | -2      | -3    | ••••         | Torso, arms, legs |

-- Rating: Armor provides protection against normal attacks and Firearms attacks.
+- Rating: Armour provides protection against normal attacks and Firearms attacks.
 The number before the slash is for general armour, while the number after the slash is for ballistic armour.
 - Strength: If your character’s Strength is lower than that required for her armour, reduce her Brawl and Weaponry dice pools by –1.
 - Defence: The penalty imposed on your character’s Defence when wearing the armour.
 - Speed: The penalty to your character’s Speed when wearing the armour.